Pumelela-Banca/simple_shell/README.md

-# Simple Shell Projec
+# Simple Shell Project

-Project replicates some parts of the linux shell
+Project replicates some parts of the linux shell, these iclude running a loop with a prompt, printing enviromental variables,